Stephen Levine (author): Teaching

 Levine's 1982 book Who Dies?
-An Investigation of Conscious Living and Conscious Dying, co-written with his wife Ondrea, has been described a "central resource" of the "conscious dying movement", and a "one of the key New Age texts on dying".
+An Investigation of Conscious Living and Conscious Dying, co-written with his wife Ondrea, has been described a "central resource" of the "conscious dying movement", and "one of the key New Age texts on dying".

 Teachers

 In the acknowledgements section of Who Dies, Stephen paid tribute to a number of spiritual teachers whose work he acknowledged to have influenced his writing.
 As well as crediting "years of Buddhist practice and teaching," he cited the writings of Nisargadatta Maharaj, an Indian spiritual teacher and philosopher of Advaita (Nondualism), as well as Neem Karoli Baba and Ramana Maharshi.